 ITSM tools typically excel at ticketing-related workflows and are used to create and track all customer and service-desk-reported incidents.
-However, ITSM tools usually don’t have effective response capabilities, particularly for critical impact incidents requiring urgent response.
+This being said, ITSM tools don’t usually have effective response capabilities, particularly for critical-impact incidents requiring urgent response.
 Because of this, PagerDuty’s extensive incident response capabilities are commonly used to augment an ITSM tool deployment.
-In this configuration, certain incidents in the ITSM tool are synchronized into PagerDuty, at which point PagerDuty’s coordinated response and stakeholder communication features can be leveraged.
+In this configuration, certain incidents in the ITSM tool are sent to PagerDuty, at which point PagerDuty’s coordinated response and stakeholder communication features can be used.

 PagerDuty integrates with a number of ITSM tools, including:

-Many of the ITSM tool integrations also synchronize PagerDuty incident changes back to the originating ticket in the ITSM tool; these synchronized changes include escalations, re-assignments, priority changes, state changes, and notes.
+Many of the ITSM tool integrations also synchronize bidirectionally with PagerDuty, updating the originating ITSM ticket with information on escalations, re-assignments, priority changes, state changes, and notes.

-- Ticketing integrations: Jira and Jira Service Desk are available our Professional, Team (legacy), Business, and Digital Operations plans.
+- Ticketing integrations: Jira Cloud and Jira Server are available on our Professional, Team (legacy), Business, and Digital Operations plans.

-- Advanced ITSM integrations: ServiceNow, Remedy and Cherwell are only available on our Business and Digital Operations plans.
+- Advanced ITSM integrations: ServiceNow and Cherwell are only available on our Business and Digital Operations plans.

 Please contact our Sales Team if you would like to upgrade to a plan featuring the above integrations.

 ITSM systems often don’t integrate well with monitoring tools, as they are inherently designed to work with human-speed data, rather than the machine-speed data flows that monitoring tools generate.
-In cases where ITSM systems are used with monitoring tools, it often results in a “swivel-chair” workflow: in this form of integration, a user works directly with a monitoring tool; then when they determine an incident is occurring, they switch applications and manually create a ticket in the ITSM system, using clipboard cut-and-paste to move the data over.
+In cases where ITSM systems are used with monitoring tools, it often results in a “swivel-chair” workflow: a user works directly with a monitoring tool, and when they determine an incident is occurring, they switch applications and manually create a ticket in the ITSM system, using clipboard cut-and-paste to move the data over.
 This workflow is cumbersome, error-prone, and provides no direct linkage between operational data and ITSM tickets.